 Revised Class 1 Heavy Vehicle Access Regime Program

-The new regime aims to improve safe and sustainable access to TMR structures for all road users by managing risks associated with Class 1 heavy vehicles.
+The new regime aims to improve safe and sustainable access to TMR roads and structures for all road users by managing risks associated with Class 1 heavy vehicles.

 - industry access to the network in a safe and sustainable way